ARMmbed/GettingStartedmbedOS/Docs/index.md

 So these guides will walk you through working with yotta, then show you how to write an application that can work with the mbed OS code base.

+For yotta installation instructions, see the [installation section](installation.md).

 ## The quick guides

 * [Getting started with mbed OS](GettingStartedmbedOS.md): What's new with mbed OS, and how to write and build programs for it.